MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-457-Common-Crop-Insurance-Regulations/section-457.8.md

 *Act.* The Federal Crop Insurance Act (7 U.S.C.
 1501 *et seq.*).

-*Actual Production History (APH).* A process used to determine production guarantees in accordance with 7 CFR part 400, subpart (G).
+*Actual Production History (APH).* A process used to determine production guarantees in accordance with 7 CFR part 400, subpart G.

 *Actual yield.* The yield per acre for a crop year calculated from the production records or claims for indemnities.
 The actual yield is determined by dividing total production (which includes harvested and appraised production) by planted acres.